 - Find real energy savings that will benefit the economy, security, and the environment

-- Accelerate climate-friendly innovation via appealing user-focused design, faster diffusion, and better management practices
+- Accelerate climate-friendly innovation via appealing, user-focused design, effective management, and fast social diffusion

 - Increase the benefits and decrease the costs of energy-oriented policies and programs